top of page

 4. Why These Regions Matter in the Specialty Coffee Scene

-• Popayán (in Cauca) and Quindío represent very different coffee terroirs in Colombia — one more southern and very high altitude, the other central in the Coffee Triangle.
-Their flavor profiles can be quite distinct, which shows the diversity of Colombian coffee.
+Popayán (in Cauca) and Quindío represent very different coffee terroirs in Colombia.
+One is more southern and very high altitude, while the other is central in the Coffee Triangle.
+Their flavour profiles can be quite distinct, showcasing the diversity of Colombian coffee.

-• Many farmers use sustainable practices, agroforestry, shade trees, and careful harvesting — practices that not only support quality but also ecological balance.
+Many farmers use sustainable practices, agroforestry, shade trees, and careful harvesting.
+These practices support quality and ecological balance.

 5. Practical Tips for Coffee Enthusiasts & Buyers